Carath/TeXdrawer/README.md

 # TeXdrawer

+*Small tool for handwritten LaTeX symbols recognition.*

 ## About

-The goal of this small project is (as of now) three-fold:
+The goals of this small project are the following:

-- Help building *balanced* datasets of handwritten symbols.
-- Benchmark existing open-source services allowing recognition of handwritten symbols, given as sequences of 2D points (called strokes).
-This is *not* an [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) project.
-- Modify the tested services, or even build new ones, in order to be the most accurate possible for a specified task.
-The resulting service, should however be relatively lightweight and fast.

-Furthermore, even though any type of handwritten symbols could be relevant to this project, the main focus for now are math ones.
-Specifically, apart from numbers, latin and greek alphabets, the system should recognize common math symbols, and be able to output either their unicode or LaTeX command name.
+- Helping to build *balanced* datasets of handwritten symbols, by providing a simple GUI asking users to draw inputs for randomly selected symbols.
+Furthermore, the GUI should also provide a way to visualize such datasets, both sequentially and by filtering under given criteria.
+Even though any type of handwritten symbols could be relevant to this project, the main focus for now are math ones.
+Specifically, digits, latin and greek alphabets, and common math symbols used in formulas.
+Such symbols may be identified by their unicode, or their LaTeX command.
+- Benchmarking existing free open-source services allowing recognition of handwritten symbols, with as less bias as possible, and with support for regrouping similar symbols as shared classes.
+- Obtaining the most accurate service for a specified task, either by modifying the tested services, or by building new ones.
+The resulting service, should however be relatively lightweight and fast, for the target hardware may be tablet computers, or low power laptops with a touchscreen monitor.
+- Extending the obtained service capabilities to recognize associations of handwritten symbols, be them words, sentences, or math formulas.
+Moreover, the service should be able to replace in real-time user drawn symbols by the predicted ones, but also give the possiblity to change or correct the prediction should it be wrong.
+Small rotations of symbols should not hinder the system much.

+Note: in this project, input handwritten symbols are only received as sequences of 2D points (called *strokes*), not scanned images.
+This is *not* an [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) project!
+Limiting input acquisition in such a way has several advantages:
+- inputs are way less noisy;
+- raw inputs are obtained, therefore noise will have few variations between users or devices;
+- it allows for fast and effective segmentation for associations of symbols.
+Rotations are cheap too.
+This notably prevents issues one would expect to rise with OCR, due to disparity in scanning device resolution, acquisition luminosity, image contrast, fuzziness / sharpness, symbol line color or thickness, ...

 ## Installation